AEO vs GEO: How to Build a Future-Ready Search Strategy in the Age of AI

 • Clear topical depth

-• Consistent brand knowledge graphs
+• Semantic optimization and knowledge graphs

-In short:
+In short

-Key Differences Between AEO and GEO
+Key Differences Between AEO VS GEO

 Aspect